GPojoga/Sharing_Logistics_Simulation/documentation/architecture.md

     A brief introduction to the product, highlighting the specifics that influence the architecture and design choices.
 -->

-The product will be a web application that is simulating the effect that sharing space for goods would have.
+The product will be a web application that is offers the possibility of comparing the traditional and the shared logistics.
 The application's main goal is to determine if it would be a worthwhile idea to set up a platform on which companies or truck owners could offer empty space to transport other people's goods.

 The user can set multiple parameters for the simulation: